Home » Technology » What is HDMI CEC

 HDMI CEC — What It Is and How It Works

-Many are already familiar with the acronym HDMI, which stands for an interface used to transmit data between various devices.
-Most people are familiar with HDMI because of the way monitors are connected to PCs and consoles, DVD players are connected to TVs, and so on.
-However, not many people know that the standard also offers some additional features, which include CEC.
+Many are already familiar with the acronym HDMI, an interface that transmits data between various devices.
+Most people are familiar with HDMI because monitors are connected to PCs and consoles, DVD players are connected to TVs, and so on.
+However, few people know that the standard offers additional features, including CEC.

 The HDMI-CEC function on your TV is designed to work with your AV devices using a single TV remote control.
-That is, when you turn on the TV, the set-top box turns on automatically, and vice versa, when you turn off the TV power, the set-top box turns off.
-For this technology to work, devices must be connected via HDMI cable.
+When you turn on the TV, the set-top box turns on automatically, and vice versa.
+When you turn off the TV power, the set-top box turns off.
+For this technology to work, devices must be connected via HDMI cable.>

-How this is implemented — a standard 19-pin cable already has everything you need.
-By studying the pinout, you can notice that the design has a pin (13) for CEC commands, and in all current connectors — Type A, C and D.
+How this is implemented: a standard 19-pin cable already has everything you need.
+Studying the pinout, you notice that the design has a pin (13) for CEC commands and all current connectors—Type A, C, and D.

 What is HDMI CEC